angeal185/sicarii/README.md

 * this method will send default headers from `config.static.headers`
 * this method will use etag settings from `config.static.etag`
 * this method will use cache settings from `config.static.cache`
-* this method will use gzip settings from `config.static.gzip`
+* this method will use gzip settings from `config.gzip`
+* this method will use brotli settings from `config.brotli`
 * this method will Content-Disposition 'attachment; filename="the files name"' to the headers;

 ```js